JLL moves to new Melbourne office

 101 Collins Street, Melbourne

 Until moving into our new office in 2024, our Melbourne team had been operating from two adjoining floors at 101 Collins, Melbourne, plus a third floor elsewhere in the building.
-The set up was not ideal – certainly not conducive to business collaboration, but a period of expansion for our business had forced our hand.
+The set up was not ideal – certainly not conducive to business collaboration - but a period of expansion for our business had forced our hand.

 JLL was changing too.
 In 2021, we made a commitment as a global business to achieve net zero carbon emissions by 2040.
-Our offices had a huge role to play in getting there.
+Our offices had a huge role to play in getting us there.

 With all of this, change for our Melbourne office beckoned.
 It was 2022 and though we still had two years on our lease, serendipity, combined with the skillful negotiations of our tenant representation team took us to the starting line for our new workplace, remaining in 101 Collins.
 With plans to become fully electrified, this historic, and iconic building was one of the few in Melbourne that could stand up to our net zero journey.